-July 2010 • People in Slovenia don't mind if you confuse their country with Slovakia, but they'll scowl hard if you compare them with Italy—the next-door neighbor that still struts around like an arrogant emperor.
-Slovenia itself has plenty to be proud of.
+July 2010 • People in Slovenia don't seem to mind if you confuse their country with Slovakia, but they'll scowl hard if you compare them with Italy—the next-door neighbor that still struts around like an arrogant emperor.
+Slovenia has plenty to be proud of.
 It was the first of Yugoslavia's republics to break away and declare independence in 1991—their war lasted all of 3 days with a minimum of bloodshed, unlike the independence movements in nearby Croatia and Bosnia.
-Today Slovenia is a pint-size member of the EU and a great place to visit.
+Today Slovenia is a pint-size member of the EU and a nice place to visit.
 English is widely spoken, prices are half those of western Europe, and Slovenes are genuinely happy to welcome visitors.